MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 - [Choose how BitLocker-protected removable drives can be recovered](#choose-how-bitlocker-protected-removable-drives-can-be-recovered)
 - [Configure the pre-boot recovery message and URL](#configure-the-pre-boot-recovery-message-and-url)

-The following policies are used to support customized deployment scenarios in your organization.
+The following policies are used to support customized deployment scenarios in an organization.

 - [Allow Secure Boot for integrity validation](#allow-secure-boot-for-integrity-validation)
 - [Provide the unique identifiers for your organization](#provide-the-unique-identifiers-for-your-organization)